 We are a science-led global healthcare company with a special purpose: to help people do more, feel better, live longer.

 Keep up to date with our news and recent announcements

-Bloomberg TV: Sir Andrew Witty, CEO, GSK, discusses antibiotic resistance in Davos
+Bloomberg TV: Sir Andrew Witty discusses antibiotic resistance in Davos

 Andrew Witty speaks to Bloomberg's Jonathan Ferro and Hans Nichols on "Countdown" from the World Economic Forum in Davos, Switzerland, January 2016.